 Official withdrawal from the College is possible any time prior to the start of final exam week.
-Obtain withdrawal information from the Educational Planning Center, an advisor, a counselor or Advising & Counseling Services.
+Obtain withdrawal information from the Educational Planning Center, an adviser, a counselor or Advising & Counseling Services.
 An exit interview with a counselor should be arranged at Advising & Counseling Services.

 To officially withdraw from College, notify the Educational Planning Center.
 The date that the Educational Planning Center is notified is the official withdraw date.
 To notify EPC, the student can submit an online drop request through their MyCCC account for each registered course.

-Before withdrawing it is strongly recommended that the student discuss the decision with their instructor, advisor, coach, and/or counselor and check with the Educational Planning Center to determine any effect on their financial aid, bill, or academic record.
+Before withdrawing it is strongly recommended that the student discuss the decision with their instructor, adviser, coach, and/or counselor and check with the Educational Planning Center to determine any effect on their financial aid, bill, or academic record.